©2022 Compass Learning Technologies ← GXWeb Jigsaws and Quizzes ← GXWeb Fractured Fractions → GXWeb Fractured Fractions Collection

 Explore the Magic Table

-The magic table 1, 2 (first described by Gosper (1972) - credit for the name goes to Associate Professor Terry Gagen of the University of Sydney) offers a quick and simple way to generate the convergents of a continued fraction - it can even be used on linear fractional transformations of continued fractions.
+The magic table 1, 2 (first described by Gosper (1972) - credit for the name goes to Associate Professor Terry Gagen of the University of Sydney) offers an efficient and (relatively) simple way to generate the convergents of a continued fraction - it can even be used, in 1 or 2 dimensions, on linear fractional transformations of continued fractions and, in 3 dimensions, forms the basis for Gosper's algorithm for continued fraction arithmetic.

 For example, the continued fraction of